steventheworker/applescripts/README.md

 -   Cmd+Control+[ or ] = Move mouse left/right whole monitor in pixels
 -   Cmd+Option+LeftArrow or RightArrow = move to next/previous tab
 -   Cmd+Option+Enter = Duplicate Tab (Safari/iTerm2)

+### Windows™ window management: (requires [AltTab mod](https://github.com/steventheworker/alt-tab-macos/releases/download/1.1/DockAltTab.AltTab.v6.46.1.zip))

+🟢 (green-button-click.applescript) clicking the green button will maximize the windows or restore the old window size & position like on Windows™ (w/ exceptions eg: Finder QuickLook Preview windows)

+The 🌕 cmd-m, 🔴 cmd-w, & cmd-shift-w scripts minimize/close tabs or windows WITHOUT cycling (just like on Windows™).

+🖱️ "click-cmd-cycle-windows" & "click-shift-file-new" &nbsp; &nbsp; &nbsp;--holding shift/cmd while clicking a dock icon creates a new window / cycles an apps windows

+**<u>Troubleshoot</u>**: if an apps tabs or popup windows aren't closing (unimplemented in the script), remap cmd+w/cmd+shift+w (for that specific app) on BTT to cmd+w w/ "prevent recursive triggers" checked (for default behavior).
+And [report it!](https://github.com/steventheworker/applescripts/issues) &nbsp; &nbsp; --or disable BTT with [Fn + Ctrl + Opt + Cmd + D], close the window, and use the shortcut again to reenable BTT

+&nbsp;

+#

+&nbsp;

 ## Trackpad Gestures